strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

 };
 ```

-Finally you will have to rebuild strapi so the new plugin is loaded correctly
+Finally you will have to rebuild strapi so the new plugin is loaded correctly:

-:::: tabs
+:::: tabs card

 ::: tab yarn